keithsimonp-lab/Salary-Function/README.md

 # Salary-Function - Jupyter Notebook
-Data processing and file handling for Salary data

 In this project we explore and analyze employee salary data.I load data, find specific employee information, process salaries, and export data.

 Getting Started